Festivals & Events

 Telling a story

 The fireworks are not just random big bangs but instead are woven together to tell a story.
-A free program that explains the themes of the year's display is often given out.
+A free program explaining the themes of the year's display is distributed.

 The fireworks are always synchronized to music.